 In a small, heatproof bowl (2 quart), whisk together vanilla sugar and cornstarch.
 Whisk in egg and egg yolks; set aside.
 In a small, non-aluminum saucepan over medium heat combine milk, salt and vanilla bean seeds.
 Whisk constantly until the milk is steaming, and just about ready to simmer.

 Whisk hot milk in a slow stream into egg mixture.
 Return milk and egg mix to the saucepan and cook over medium heat, whisking constantly, until it comes to a simmer.
-(It will thickens enough to coat the back of a spoon and “snail trails” can be formed in the cream — see this photo).
+(It will thicken enough to coat the back of a spoon, and “snail trails” can be formed in the cream — see this photo).

 Remove pastry cream from heat, strain through a fine mesh sieve into a clean bowl.
 Whisk in butter.
 Place bowl in an ice bath and whisk to cool the pastry cream quickly.
 Place a sheet of plastic wrap directly on top of cream, cover bowl with another sheet and refrigerate until well-chilled.

 DO AHEAD: Pastry cream may be made up to five days in advance.